Reactions to the Sandy Hook Elementary School shooting: Leading media and organizations

-There were tributes and vigils by people in Moscow, Bangalore, Karachi and in Monrovia, Liberia.
+There were tributes and vigils in Bengaluru, Karachi and in Monrovia, Liberia.
 An organized candlelight vigil was held in India and a makeshift memorial set up at the U.S. embassy in Moscow.
 Media in the United Kingdom compared the shooting to the Dunblane school massacre, another school shooting that occurred in 1996, in which 16 children and one teacher were killed before the shooter, 43-year-old Thomas Hamilton, committed suicide.
-In the Marshall Islands students of Majuro Cooperative school dressed in the green and white colors of Sandy Hook Elementary and presented a condolence card to the American ambassador.
+In the Marshall Islands, students of Majuro Cooperative school dressed in the green and white colors of Sandy Hook Elementary and presented a condolence card to the American ambassador.

 Political

 In the Canadian province of Ontario, then-Premier Dalton McGuinty announced a "locked door" policy, as part of a Safe Welcome Program at all elementary schools as of September 2013.
 About 2,450 elementary schools applied for and received funding from the province to install front-door buzzers and security cameras.
 Together with the 850 schools that installed them with provincial funding in 2005, the new equipment means about 80 per cent of Ontario's 4,000 elementary schools will have secured front doors.
 In the Greater Toronto Area, 1,287 schools received funding through their 12 school boards such as the Toronto Catholic District School Board, Toronto District School Board, Durham Catholic District School Board, and York Region District School Board.

 Every Ontario school board is required to have a local police-school board protocol, which includes a lockdown plan that is practised at least twice each year.
 Professional development and training has been made available to school and board staff, along with their local police services, to put the protocol in place at both the elementary and secondary levels.